astaxie/docs/en-US/install/bee.md

 there.

 ### api command
-The `new` command is used for crating new Web applications.
+The `new` command is used for creating new Web applications.
 I usually use Beego for developing API applications.
 We can use `api` command to create API applications.
 Here the result of running `bee api project_name`:

 ```
 bee api apiproject